georgeputhean/Ondemand-Website-RAAG-chatbots/README.md

 Open `http://localhost:3000`.

 ## How it works
-- Enter a website URL on the home page.
+- Register your business and enter a website URL.
-- The app calls Firecrawl to get public pages and extracts clean text.
+- The app uses GroqCrawl (custom Puppeteer-based crawler) to discover and scrape website pages.
+- Users can select specific pages to crawl from the discovered URLs.
 - Page contents are embedded with OpenAI and stored in Supabase `pages` with a `vector` column.
 - Chat queries generate an embedding, retrieve the most similar pages, and the LLM answers with citations.